acmutd/hackutd-tech-guide/docs/backend/express-js.md

 - [Express Tutorial](https://www.tutorialspoint.com/expressjs/index.htm)
 - [GraphQL](https://graphql.org/) - A query language for your API
 - [Koa](https://koajs.com/) - A new framework by the team behind Express
-- [Next.js](/frontend/javascript-frameworks/next-js) – A framework that combines backend and frontend